MoTTTT/podzone/docs/requirementRadio.md

 - [X] Social Media: YouTube
 - [ ] Paperwork (see below)
 - [X] Security: override chart default passwords

+#### Bio Template

+- Featured image
+- Logo
+- Contact details
+- YouTube interview
+- Free-form Bio paragraph
+- Regular or upcoming gigs
+- Social media links
+- Audio tracks

+#### Radio@Muso.Club YouTube interviews

+Focus points (to keep it related to the music):

+- What is your first memory of music
+- What are your top 5 favourite genres
+- Any genre you prefer not to hear?
+For more than an hour?
+- What music do you most like to listen to
+- - In the morning
+- - In the afternoon
+- - In the evening
+- - In the late evening
+- What music do you most like making
+- Favourite musical instrument to listen to?
+- Favourite musical instrument to play?
+Did you learn to play anything, or sing, as a kid?
+- Next five most favourite instruments to play?
+- Best gig?
+Worst gig?
+- Any upcoming gigs?

+Interviews:

+- [ ] Thandi: Creatives
+- [ ] Torrell: Featured Musician
+- [ ] Johnathan: Featured Musician
+- [ ] Kholeho: Featured Musician

 #### Default Schedule